LoLab-MSM/MAGINE/docs/index.rst

     - Networks
     - Tools

-Our Data classes are built to organize and facilate exploration for both the raw data and the analysis.
+Our Data classes are built to organize and facilitate exploration for both the raw data and the analysis.
 The data class is the central structure that enables this.